 Cuisine of Chile

 Chilean Cuisine is one of the most diverse in Latin America.
 Primarily, its cuisine is based on Spanish and local indigenous cuisine and access to local ingredients.
-But as time passed, the cuisine got influences from various sources in Europe including France, Italy and Germany.
-Most of the popular Chilean dishes will therefore exhibit a little bit of characteristics from these various cuisines.
+But as time passed, the cuisine got influences from various sources in Europe including France, Italy, and Germany.
+Most of the popular Chilean dishes will, therefore, exhibit a few characteristics from these various cuisines.

 One thing is clear though: Chilean cuisine love their seafood!
 You will find their popular dishes are made with crustaceans, fish, and mollusks.
 They also like to use wine in cooking, which might seem like an influence they got from Spain but is actually based on the abundance of wine in the country.

 Among the local Chilean crops and ingredients used for cooking locally include olives, avocado, potato, quinoa, maize and green chili or aji verde.

 Travel to Chile: Major Attractions

 Torres del Paine National Park – This famous national park is located in the Patagonia region of Chile.
 Its most distinctive qualities features are the soaring mountains covered by icebergs and glaciers.
 The park was named after the three granite towers that make up the park.
 This is a world biosphere reserve that is also home to a variety of plant and animal species.

 San Cristobal Hill – This famous hill in Santiago rises over 800 meters above sea level.
 In fact, it rises 300 meters above the sea level of the city of Santiago itself.
 It is one of the top 5 most iconic tourist attractions in Chile.

 Valle de la Luna – This desert landscape feels like you’re traveling to a lunar space.
 It is filled with pink-streaked mountains and unique rock formations.
 This is also one of the best spots in Chile to view the sunset.
 The name literally means Valley of the Moon.